edbeeching/godot_rl_agents/README.md

 # Godot RL Agents
-The Godot RL Agents is a fully Open Source packages that allows video game creators, AI researchers and hobbiest the opportunity to learn complex behaviors for their Non Player Characters or agents.
+The Godot RL Agents is a fully Open Source package that allows video game creators, AI researchers and hobbyists the opportunity to learn complex behaviors for their Non Player Characters or agents.
 This repository provides:
-* An interface between games created in Godot and Machine Learning algorithms running in Python
+* An interface between games created in the [Godot Engine](https://godotengine.org/) and Machine Learning algorithms running in Python
-* Access to 21 state of the art Machine Learning algorithms, provided by the [Ray RLLib](https://docs.ray.io/en/latest/rllib-algorithms.html) framework.
+* Wrappers for three well known rl frameworks: StableBaselines3, Sample Factory and [Ray RLLib](https://docs.ray.io/en/latest/rllib-algorithms.html)
 * Support for memory-based agents, with LSTM or attention based interfaces
 * Support for 2D and 3D games
 * A suite of AI sensors to augment your agent's capacity to observe the game world
-* Godot and Godot RL agents are completely free and open source under the very permissive MIT license.
+* Godot and Godot RL Agents are completely free and open source under the very permissive MIT license.
 No strings attached, no royalties, nothing.

 You can find out more about Godot RL agents in our AAAI-2022 Workshop [paper](https://arxiv.org/abs/2112.03636).